 - assess human exposure to chemical agents in Europe, with a view to better understanding their impact on health and improving chemical risk assessment;

-- develop skills to establish a European Human Biomonitoring Platform, which will aim to harmonize human biomonitoring activities in the countries involved, with a view to obtaining comparable data at European level on human exposure to chemical agents;
+- developing skills to establish a European Human Biomonitoring Platform, which will aim to harmonize human biomonitoring activities in the countries involved, with a view to obtaining comparable data at European level on human exposure to chemical agents;

-- establish a dialogue with policymakers to ensure that the results can be used to support policy development, evaluate the effectiveness of existing policies and develop measures to reduce exposure to toxic chemicals.
+- establish a dialogue with policy makers to ensure that the results can be used to support policy development, evaluate the effectiveness of existing policies, and develop measures to reduce exposure to toxic chemicals.

 Portuguese participation in HBM4EU